 The primary symptoms include pain in the back of the lower leg or heel, especially after activity, stiffness (particularly in the morning or after sitting), swelling at the back of the ankle, tenderness when touching the tendon, and sometimes a grating noise or creaking feeling when moving the ankle.

-Treatment options include rest, ice application, compression, elevation (RICE), nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy exercises, supportive shoes or orthotics, and in severe cases, surgery.
+Treatment options include rest, ice application, compression, elevation (RICE), nonsteroidal anti-inflammatory drugs (NSAIDs), physical therapy exercises, supportive shoes or orthotics, and in severe cases, surgery by a foot and ankle surgeon.

 Yes, the 2025 ICD-10 updates are expected to introduce more specific codes for Achilles tendonitis.